HiSmith KlicLok Attachments for Men: What Is Actually Available

 This is non-negotiable.
 If your stroker sleeve is made from silicone, use water-based lubricant only.
 Silicone-based lube will chemically degrade a silicone sleeve over time, leaving it sticky, discoloured, and ruined.
 That is not a maybe - it is material science.

-We cannot confirm the sleeve material for every HiSmith stroker without checking each individual product listing.
+Sleeve material is not listed for every HiSmith stroker.
 Before you lube up, verify the material on the product page.
 If it is silicone, grab a quality water-based lube from our Lubricants & Lotions collection.
 Brands like JO and Wet Stuff both make reliable water-based options that will not damage your gear.

 Apply generously.
 Machine-driven strokers create more friction than manual use because the speed and consistency are higher.
 Reapply as needed - water-based lube does absorb and dry out during longer sessions.